ASNA/SunFarm/docs/replacing-yesno-radio-button-groups.md

 <br>
 [Continue ...]({{ site.rooturl }}/replacing-prompt-with-icon/)

-[^1]: Commit “Replacing YES/NO field with a Radio Button Group”
+[^1]: Commit "Replacing YES/NO field with a Radio Button Group”